Collisteru/collisteru.net/content/blog/europe_2024/europe_2024.md

 ### The Food

-Knowing as a factoid that the French are culinary experts is one thing, but actually sitting down on a French table, enjoying three or so courses, and experiencing[ Revise] the amazing taste, flavor, and presentation of each dish is another thing entirely.
+Knowing as a factoid that the French are culinary experts is one thing, but actually sitting down on a French table, enjoying three or so courses, and experiencing the amazing taste, flavor, and presentation of each dish is another thing entirely.
 Among the many cultural achievements of France, cuisine sits the highest.
 The first dish I had in Bretagne, *la galette*, which is a sort of thin pancake with all sorts of yummy cheeses and meats stuffed inside.
 The portions are reasonably-size, which is a good respite for someone used to American food.

 Europeans enjoy drinking sparkling water, and this is a habit every American should take up as it is much healthier than soda.